 Another way you can be prepared is by learning first aid and

-.
-The hospital may offer these classes or you can check online (
+CPR for infants.
+The hospital may offer these classes or you can check online (American Red Cross

 If your newborn has any of the following, call your doctor immediately: Rectal temperature above 100.4°F (38°C)Rectal temperature below 97.8°F (36.5°C)Any breathing problems, like difficulty breathing or fast breathingOther signs of not getting enough oxygen, like blue lips, nose, or fingernailsExtreme tiredness or drowsiness, difficulty awakeningIs limp

-, such as wetting less than six diapers in 24 hours, sunken eyes, sunken soft spot, no tears when crying
+dehydration, such as wetting less than 6 diapers in 24 hours, sunken eyes, sunken soft spot, no tears when crying

-Soft spot on the top of the head looks swollenSeizureBloody urine, stool, or vomitInjury to any part of the body, especially the head
+Soft spot on the top of the head looks bulgingSeizureBloody urine, stool, or vomitInjury to any part of the body, especially the head

 If you are extremely concerned and you think the situation is an emergency,

 You can care for your newborn’s health by knowing which symptoms to watch out for and by being prepared if medical care is needed.
 Remember that many moms and dads have felt the same way you do and have reached out for help and guidance from doctors and nurses.
 If at any time you feel concerned about your little one’s health, call the doctor.